All Episodes Plain Text Favourite

 I went to it because about once every two years, I decide to go play poker at Gila River.

-And then I play until I get some bad beat and lose my starting amount of money.
+And then I play until I get some like bad beat and lose my starting amount of money.

 And I'm not a gambler.